Odhynn/Naerk/content/Characters/Zhansur.md

 > > | nationality | Athalahri |
 > > | appearance | Brown Hair, White Eyes, Pale Skin |

-A prominent crime lord of Xianshi that was the father of [[Angærað]] and the lover of [[Erhylassë]].
+A prominent crime lord of Xianshi that was the father of [[Angaeradh]] and the lover of [[Erhylassë]].
 He raised his daugher to attain the cunning and charisma needed to become a mob boss.